Illustration of mountain fortune stones

 The Tokainaigawa River was flowing about half a mile west of Chusonji Temple in Hiraizumi.

-One day, as a young Yamabushi was walking along the Togouchi River, he came across a beautiful woman who was in trouble because her sandals had been washed away by the river.
+One day, as a young mountain ascetic walks along the Togawachi River, he meets a beautiful woman who is troubled by her sandals being washed away by the river.
+The woman then asked her to carry her to Kotogataki, a little higher.

 The woman warned the Yamabushi that if he told anyone about this, he would be turned to stone, so when the Yamabushi looked around, he saw villagers who had been turned to stone lined up around the basin of the waterfall.